chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 ```

 ###Template Customizations###
-When renaming the template packages, also note that there are a few locations that should also be modified.
+In addition to renaming the template packages, also note that there are a few specific locations that should also be modified.

 Modify the `DatabaseConfiguration.java` class:
 ```